 In 2008, Mr. Hori launched the G1 Summit, which led to the foundation of the G1 Institute in 2013, for which he currently serves as president.
 The G1 Institute has become a leading community and think tank to realize a better Japan.
 To outline his vision toward this goal, the G1 Institute published 100 Actions.

-Just days after a huge earthquake struck northeast Japan in March 2011, Mr. Hori launched Project KIBOW to support the rebuilding of the disaster-affected areas.
-Mr. Hori now serves as the President of the KIBOW Foundation and manages the KIBOW Impact Investment, which he leads as president.
+Just three days after the Great Tohoku Earthquake in March 2011, he launched Project KIBOW to support the rebuilding of disaster-affected areas.
+This led to the formation of the KIBOW Foundation and KIBOW Impact Investment, which he leads as president.

 Mr. Hori serves as an ambassador for his hometown of Mito City and Ibaraki Prefecture.
 In April 2016, he became the owner of the Ibaraki Robots professional basketball team.
 In November 2019, he purchased Ibaraki Broadcasting System, Ibaraki’s only prefecture-wide media company.
 In 2022, he produced LuckyFes, an annual music festival held in Mito.

 Mr. Hori received his BS in engineering from Kyoto University and his MBA from Harvard Business School.
 He has authored several books, including Visionary Leaders Who Create and Innovate Societies, Six Dimensions of Life, and My Personal Mission Statement.
 He is an avid swimmer and enjoys spending time with his wife and five sons.